LightningHawks6032/Rover_Ruckus_2018-19/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Hardware: Each robot's hardware class, including some other classes for specific hardware components)

-HardwateTesting: A collection of tele-op modes that test specific components of the robot's hardware for correct functionality
+HardwareTesting: A collection of tele-op modes that test specific components of the robot's hardware for correct functionality

 Vision: Anything concerning the computer vision systems on our robots

   Detectors: Detector classes that can be instantiated in autonomous or tele-op

   DetectorTests: A collection of tele-op modes that instantiate a detector and test its methods

 Robots: Robot classes containing specific methods for each robot's individual use in opmodes